 - Max Life Insurance: insurance network with over 200 branches.
 The most demanded plan is the Max Life Smart Secure Plus term plan, the only plan offering added advantages of life insurance

-We enumerated the world-known names in the insurance industry.
+We have compiled a list of world-known names in the insurance industry to help you explore potential features for your marketplace ecommerce insurance platform.
 You can surf them on the web and assemble an example for your future marketplace or just scroll the list of the most common marketplace features below.
 This is a tentative list of what can be introduced in your insurance marketplace:

 - Claim management.
 A special form for a customer to open a claim management dialog with a vendor and keep track of all resolutions in one window